-How to grow and care for Verbena
+How to grow Verbena

 With nectar-rich long-lasting flowers, the many different species of Verbena are great for bringing useful pollinators to the garden.
 There are lots of types to consider, from the architecturally striking Verbena bonariensis, which looks great in a border, to the trailing Verbena rigida, which is perfect for containers and hanging baskets.
 Here we explore the different varieties and how to care for this pretty plant.

 The Verbena genus of plants is varied, so there’s certain to be one (or several!) suited to your garden.
 We recommend starting your exploration with: